rhianvanesch/project-boilerplate/README.md

-# webpack-default
+# project-boilerplate

-My current Webpack setup.
+My default tooling setup for new projects.

 Does the following: